 The Nominating Committee has three members, who are representatives of the shareholders on the Supervisory Board.
 The Nominating Committee proposes suitable shareholder candidates to the Supervisory Board for its voting recommendations to the Annual General Meeting.
 The members of the Nominating Committee are Jean-François Palus (Chair), Héloïse Temple-Boyer and Fiona May.

 The Supervisory Board of PUMA SE is composed in such a way that its members as a group possess the appropriate knowledge, skills and professional experience necessary for the proper performance of their duties.
 The composition of the Supervisory Board is primarily determined by appropriate qualification, taking into account diversity and the appropriate involvement of women.
-Based on Section C.1 of the Code 2020, the Supervisory Board has set targets for his composition that have been fulfilled.
+Based on Section C.1 of the Code 2020, the Supervisory Board has set targets for its composition that have been fulfilled.
 In detail:

 The Supervisory Board has determined a competence profile for the entire Board.
 It stipulates that the members of the Supervisory Board as a whole must cover the following professional competencies: